EasyHook/EasyHook/README.md

 For native C++ apps there is also a native NuGet package available: https://www.nuget.org/packages/EasyHookNativePackage

 ## Bug reports or questions
 Reporting bugs is the only way to get them fixed and help other users of the library!
+If an issue isn't getting addressed, try [raising a bounty for it](https://www.bountysource.com/teams/easyhook/issues).

 Report issues at: https://github.com/EasyHook/EasyHook/issues